 Quest: After gaining 200 Annihilation, each enemy hit by Globe of Annihilation reduces its cooldown by 0.25 seconds, doubled against Heroes.

 Basic Attacks against Heroes under 75% Health grant 1 Annihilation.

 Quest: After gaining 200 Annihilation, hitting a Hero with Globe of Annihilation increases the damage of Azmodan's next Basic Attack against them within 3 seconds by 75% the amount of Annihilation he has.

 This Talent tier improves Globe of Annihilation.

-Gluttony is the most reliable choice at this Talent tier, and should be picked in most Matches.
+Gluttony is the talent to go for if you want more teamfight presence.
 The Quest effect is particularly powerful, as reducing Globe of Annihilation's Cooldown is invaluable for gathering Annihilation stacks beyond 200 and generally damaging opponents during team fights.

 Wrath trades Gluttony's reliability for potentially more Annihilation stacks.
 Wrath is typically picked against double Tank team compositions on two-lane Maps.
 Such compositions often allow you to get many Basic Attacks off, which greatly improves your overall Annihilation stack generation.
 Wrath's Quest effect also provides more burst damage than the alternatives.
 Wrath synergises particularly well with Bombardment.

 Summon Demon Warrior spawns an additional Demon, but its cooldown is increased by 10 seconds.